jeremiahharsojo/SpotifyWrappedAnalysis/README.md

 STEPS:
 Get your data from https://www.spotify.com/us/account/privacy/

-      NOTE: request the account data from the previous year (or extended if you need to)
+      NOTE: request the account data from the previous year (DOESN'T WORK WITH EXTENDED)

 Add your extract path to the processor.py file